tyomhk2015/tscoin2022/README.md

 > abstract class

-A class that cannot not be used for creating instances, but can be extended to other class.
+A class that cannot not be used for creating instances, but can be extended to other class.<br>
+A blueprint of a class.

 > absctract method